You may know you’re pregnant, but can you figure out when you're due?

 Count down to baby

-You may want to have a calendar handy for this bit.
 To work out your due date, you need to count 40 weeks of pregnancy from the first day of your last menstrual period, even though your baby is technically about two weeks younger than that.

 Most women ovulate and conceive two weeks after their last period (or LMP for Last Menstrual Period in fertility speak) and will only be around 38 gestational weeks by the time the pregnancy has reached the 40-week mark.